JuliaData/Tables.jl/README.md

 * A package providing data cleansing, manipulation, visualization, or analysis can automatically handle any number of decoupled input table types
 * A tabular file format can have automatic integration with in-memory structures and translation to other file formats

 So how does one go about satisfying the Tables.jl interface functions?
-It mainly depends on what you've alrady defined and the natural access patterns of your table:
+It mainly depends on what you've already defined and the natural access patterns of your table:

 First:
 * `Tables.istable(::Type{<:MyTable}) = true`: this provides an explicit affirmation that your type implements the Tables interface